 How Much Does the Average Person Spend on Eating Out?

-According to the Bureau of Labor Statistics, the average household spends $329 monthly eating out.
-That’s almost $4000 a year.
-And remember, the average includes families of one, so if you are in a partnership, you might be paying twice that amount.
+According to the Bureau of Labor Statistics, the average household spends $365 monthly eating out, over $4300 a year.
+Remember, the average includes families of one, so if you are in a partnership, you might be paying twice that amount.

 It’s difficult to ascertain how much it costs to eat out on average due to the enormous variety in restaurant styles and prices.
 Fast food is on the cheap end of the scale, but even that is getting crazy expensive.
 A few years ago, you could get an entire meal for about five bucks, and now, unless you stick to the dollar menu, it’s closer to ten.

-It cost my boyfriend and me nearly thirty bucks for one meal at Five Guys, which I consider a fast food restaurant.
-Full-service casual fine dining restaurants are even more expensive.
+My boyfriend and I spent nearly thirty bucks on one meal at Five Guys, which I consider a fast-food restaurant.
+Full-service casual fine-dining restaurants are even more expensive.

-It costs over ten dollars for most meals, and when you add in drinks, tips, and taxes, you will generally be paying around thirty dollars for a single meal.
-You will spend even more if you order a drink from the bar.
+Most meals cost over ten dollars, and when you add in drinks, tips, and taxes, you will generally pay around thirty dollars for a single meal.
+Expect to pay more if you order a drink from the bar.

 Is Going Out to Eat a Waste of Money?

-Many people review this data and conclude that eating out is a waste of money.
+Many people review this data and conclude that eating out wastes money.
 Some financial gurus even have the gall to say things like:

 “If you’re working on paying off debt, the only time you should see the inside of a restaurant is if you’re working there.” -DR